amirgamil/Python-Interview-Tricks/README.md

 ### Dictionaries and Sets
 Dictionaries in Python serve the purpose of hashmaps.
 They come in two forms: dictionaries and sets.
-Dictionaries store key-vale pair s, sets are a collection of unordered elements (where you don't necessarily have keys or need keys).
+Dictionaries store key-vale pair s and sets are a collection of unordered elements (where you don't necessarily have keys or need keys).

 Defining a dictionary in Python is straightforward and most of us know how to do it.
 But there are some fancy tricks.
 The first is using a defaultdict.
 A defaultdict is a Python dictionary which handles keys that have not been already defined.
 ```python